 A series of outfalls on the beach adjacent to Scripps Institution of Oceanography discharge seawater back to the ocean.
 Because the ocean adjacent to Scripps Institution of Oceanography has been designated as an Area of Special Biological Significance as well as a Marine Protected Area, UC San Diego takes special precautions to ensure that these outfalls do not contain pollutants.

-The open seawater system currently supplies approximately 500,000 to 750,000 gallons per day of seawater to laboratories and aquaria.
-The seawater is ultimately discharged back to the ocean via outfalls.
-Scripps Oceanography has five permitted outfalls, four of which discharge seawater and one that discharges storm water in accordance with the conditions and provisions of a National Pollutant Discharge Elimination System (NPDES) permit.
+The open seawater system supplies 500,000 to 1M gallons per day of seawater to laboratories and aquaria.
+This seawater is discharged back to the ocean through outfalls described below in accordance with the conditions and provisions of a National Pollutant Discharge Elimination System (NPDES) permit issued by the San Diego Regional Water Quality Control Board.
 These outfalls discharge into the San Diego-Scripps Area of Special Biological Significance, located just north of the San Diego-La Jolla Ecological Reserve.

-The five outfalls are located as follows:
+The outfalls are located as follows:

 Outfall 1 is located approximately 500 feet north of Ellen Browning Scripps Memorial Pier and discharges approximately 400,000 to 700,000 gallons per day of filtered seawater that has circulated through the Birch Aquarium at Scripps, Hubbs Hall research aquaria, the Marine Conservation and Technology Facility, and NOAA Southwest Fisheries Science Center aquaria.
 Outfall 1 also discharges stormwater during rain.